ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 # Preprocessors

-Preprocessors are programs meant to be called at compile-time, so that they alter the program's source code before the actual compilation.
-They can be very useful for several things, such as the inclusion of a file, conditional compilation, or use of macros; but also in OCaml to generate a function from a type definition.
+Preprocessors are programs meant to be called at compile time, so that they alter the program's source code before the actual compilation.
+They can be very useful for several things, such as the inclusion of a file, conditional compilation, or use of macros; but they're also useful in OCaml to generate a function from a type definition.

 To start with an example, here is how the following source code would be altered